bmeviauac01/datadriven/docs/homework/mongodb/index.md

 !!! warning "Use Fluent Api"
     You must use the C# Fluent Api!
 Do not write the query using `BsonDocument`!

 You may test your implementation with the tests provided in class `TestExercise2`.
-The test presume that the database is in its initial state.
+The tests presume that the database is in its initial state.

 !!! example "SUBMISSION"
     Upload the changed C# source code.